 Their reaction takes me by surprise.
 But in the last months nothing these twenty-somethings have done or said was what I expected.
 Although there are a couple of advertising majors in class these are mostly journalism seniors and graduates who arrived at my mandatory course in publication design with a classic reporter’s training built around a manual of ethics that would dizzy a Jesuit, and a stripped-down view of the world in which any question besides who, what, why, when and where is dismissed as so much fluff.
 I expected outrage or indignation about image manipulators, or least some knee-jerk superiority.
 After all, my colleagues on this and all other journalism faculties preach that an unwavering, objective reality exists (a faith shared with Maoists) and can be transported intact from one mind to another if the words used to describe it are precise and the pictures are like a mirror.

-can serve up only a thin and crooked piece of the world.
+But for me all photographs, doctored or not, exist at some point on a continuum of misinformation, which is to say that even the best photographer can serve up only a thin and crooked piece of the world.
 This is an opinion I’ve held ever since my first picture began growing in its bath of developer, to finally leer up at me through the darkroom’s lurid glow like some little monster in an alien sea.
 In the same way the fragrance of a carnation communicates only part of the flower’s beauty, a photograph can bear only one kind of knowledge, despite what we’ve been trained to believe we see.
 And the parameters of that skinny data have already been determined by some limited being just like us, who’s chosen such factors as angle, timing, lighting and cropping along lines that can never be anything but subjective.